ayush-lal/ayush-lal/README.md

 # Hello there! 😃

-My name is Ayush and I'm Software Developer based in Gold Coast, Australia.
+My name is Ayush and I'm a Software Developer based in Gold Coast, Australia.
 Here's a little bit about me and what I'm currently working on:

 - 🔭 I’m currently working on freelance projects & building my portfolio website
 - 🌱 I’m currently learning C#, TypeScript & SQL